KQM-git/TCL/docs/evidence/general-mechanics/miscellaneous-entries.md

 **Added:** <Version date="2021-03-23" />
 **Last tested:** <VersionHl date="2021-03-23" />

-**Theory:** Without using any elemental skills/bursts, the glider, or characters/weapons not freely available to every account, is it possible to climb to the peak of the fully grown Frostbearing Tree?
+**Theory:** Without using any Elemental skills/bursts, the glider, or characters/weapons not freely available to every account, is it possible to climb to the peak of the fully grown Frostbearing Tree?
 The answer is yes.

 **Evidence:** Kaeya, a free character, is used.
 This is not to imply that other free characters cannot climb the tree, and it is highly likely that other characters can also perform this feat.
 This evidence merely demonstrates that climbing the tree under the previously mentioned limitations is indeed possible.
 No food buffs/resonances/etc are used.